 After an extended pause punctuated by Jackson’s call, King would make history on the spot and deliver the “I Have a Dream speech” as we know it today.
 “So even though we face the difficulties of today and tomorrow,” King said extemporaneously, “I still have a dream.”

-The Legacy Of King’s Dream
+The Enduring Legacy Of King’s “I Have A Dream” Speech

 While King had used such language in speeches before, he had never uttered the words “I have a dream” in front of such a large audience before.
 In fact, he had never spoken in front of this kind of audience before.